w3c/wai-curricula/intro.md

 ##### Suggested activities

 Engage students in a conversation about the different types of disabilities and common barriers that they have been learning about.
-Promote that they relate each of the disabilities with the barrier that they think affects that disability most.
+Promote that they relate each of the barriers with the type (or types) of disabilities that this barrier affects.

 ##### Suggested homework